mattiaspilroth/operational-resilience-security/papers/03_compliance_and_consequence/compliance_and_consequence_competing_priorities.md

 Both approaches generate activity.
 Only one systematically increases resilience.

-## Not all compliance work is misallocated
+## A consequence-driven orientation

 Baseline controls and common frameworks serve legitimate purposes: eliminating obvious weaknesses consistently and providing a shared vocabulary for security discussions.
-The problem arises when framework coverage becomes the objective rather than a starting point.

-Organizations require both standardized baselines and context-specific engineering.
-The tension emerges when only the former is measured and rewarded.
+The tension emerges when framework coverage becomes the objective rather than a starting point, and when only demonstrable compliance is measured and rewarded.

-## A consequence-driven orientation
+If compliance structures systematically select for demonstrable artifacts over consequence reduction, then the organizing question for an alternative approach cannot be "which controls have we implemented."
+It must be "which credible paths to intolerable outcomes have we interrupted, and which remain open."

-A consequence-driven approach begins with different questions: which threats are credible given our connectivity and exposure; which consequences are intolerable within this process; which controls interrupt realistic paths between threat and consequence; which residual risks remain, and why are they accepted.
+A consequence-driven approach begins with that question.
+Which threats are credible given our connectivity and exposure.
+Which consequences are intolerable within this process.
+Which controls interrupt realistic paths between threat and consequence.
+Which residual risks remain, and why are they accepted.

 This orientation produces different artifacts: threat models tracing attack paths to physical endpoints; consequence analyses describing operational impact of control loss; control selections justified by intervention effectiveness; and explicit documentation of residual risk acceptance.

 It may produce less visually impressive compliance dashboards while delivering greater operational resilience.

+This orientation also forces a distinction that compliance models typically obscure: the difference between controls enforced by technical configuration and controls dependent on human compliance.
+A network boundary enforced by firewall rules that block unauthorized traffic operates independently of whether a procedure is followed.
+A vendor access policy that requires pre-authorization operates only when the procedure is followed.
+Both may be appropriate.
+Their reliability under operational pressure is fundamentally different.
+Consequence-driven programs treat that difference as a material factor in control selection and residual risk assessment.
+Controls dependent on procedural compliance carry residual risk by definition, and that residual risk must be explicitly governed.

 In process environments, consequence-driven reasoning is already embedded in safety practice.
 Safety regulation requires operators to identify initiating events, analyze how failures propagate through systems, implement barriers at specific intervention points, and demonstrate that those barriers address credible scenarios.
 The emphasis is not on universal control deployment, but on whether defined safeguards interrupt realistic paths to intolerable outcomes.

 Cybersecurity can follow the same analytical structure.
 Rather than measuring uniform control coverage, programs can trace credible attack paths to physical endpoints, evaluate where intervention meaningfully alters consequence, and justify controls based on their effect on those paths.
 For operators accustomed to safety engineering, this logic is not foreign.
-The analytical foundation already exists; what is often missing is its deliberate application to cybersecurity program design and resource allocation.
+The analytical foundation already exists; what is often missing is its deliberate application to cybersecurity program design.

 ### Structural minimums are not contextual